Jack Grealish: 2016–2019: Injuries and regained form

-In September, Villa opened an internal disciplinary investigation after reports that Grealish was at a party at a Birmingham hotel which had to be shut down by the police in the early morning.
+On 7 September, Grealish signed a new four-year contract with Villa until 2020.
+Later that month, the club opened an internal disciplinary investigation after reports that the player was at a party at a Birmingham hotel which had to be shut down by the police in the early morning.
 In response, owner Tony Xia wrote on Twitter that Grealish had to focus on and off the pitch, and associate with the right people.
 In October, he was suspended for three matches after accepting a charge of violent conduct following a stamp on Conor Coady in Villa's 1–1 draw with Wolverhampton Wanderers.

 On 29 July 2017, during a pre-season friendly against Watford, while challenging for a ball in the air near the Watford box, the 21-year-old collided with Watford midfielder Tom Cleverley.
 The collision caused him to be rushed to the Heartlands Hospital in Birmingham where he went through surgery.
 It was later revealed that he had been elbowed by Cleverley, causing a ruptured kidney, and leaving him sidelined for three months as he recovered before making his return as a second-half substitute for Glenn Whelan in a 2–1 home defeat to Sheffield Wednesday on 4 November.
 In an interview with the Daily Mirror in May 2018, he revealed that the injury had been life-threatening.

-In the summer of 2018, following Villa's loss in the play-off final to Fulham which saw them miss out on promotion to the Premier League and with his contract due to expire in September, Grealish was linked with a move to Tottenham Hotspur but it failed and he remained at the club.
+In the summer of 2018, following Villa's loss in the play-off final to Fulham which saw them miss out on promotion to the Premier League, Grealish was linked with a move to Tottenham Hotspur but it failed and he remained at the club.

 On 24 September, Grealish signed a new five-year contract with Villa until 2023.

-After former captain John Terry departed the club and club captain James Chester and vice-captain Alan Hutton suffered injuries, Grealish was given the captaincy in March 2019 which he retained for the remainder of the season.
+0n 7 December, Grealish suffered a shin injury during a 2-2 draw away to West Bromwich Albion which saw him ruled out for three months.
+After former captain John Terry departed the club and club captain James Chester and vice-captain Alan Hutton suffered injuries, Grealish was given the captaincy following his return from injury in March 2019 which he retained for the remainder of the season.
 On 22 April 2019, the team amassed a club record 10 consecutive league wins following a 1–0 home victory over Millwall, in the second of which Grealish was punched from behind by a pitch invader during the Second City derby match away to Birmingham City.
 Later in the second half, Grealish scored to give Villa a 1–0 victory.
 Paul Mitchell, 27, from Rubery, was sent to prison for 14 weeks for pitch encroachment and assault.
 This form granted Villa a place in the play-offs where victories over West Bromwich Albion over two semi-final legs via a penalty shootout and Derby County in the final gained them promotion to the Premier League after an absence of three years.